gchq/Palisade-examples/README.md

 ### [Example Runner](example-runner/README.md)
 The example scenarios can be run using the Spring Boot REST client application in the *Example Runner*, requesting and reading for a number of different users, resources and contexts.
-This simple Spring Boot application has a number of different runners for such REST clients, which also manage using the palisade-service response to connect to the appropriate data-service.
+This simple Spring Boot application has a number of different runners for such REST clients, which also manage using the Palisade Service response to connect to the appropriate Data Service.

 ### [Performance](performance/README.md)
-The performance of the palisade services compared to native file reads (and other metrics) can be measured using the *Performance* testing suite.
+The performance of the Palisade Services compared to native file reads (and other metrics) can be measured using the *Performance* testing suite.
 This performance-testing suite has a number of different trial types, datasets and policy variants to cover a reasonable number of common use-cases.